 What is MCT Oil?

 MCT oil occurs naturally in coconut oil among other foods.
-It’s known that when MCT oil is metabolized in the body, it behaves like a carbohydrate rather than a fat.
+When MCT oil is metabolized in the body, it behaves like a carbohydrate rather than a fat.
 Unlike other fats, MCT oil does not go through the lymphatic system.
 Instead, it is transported directly to the liver where it is metabolised so it releases energy like a carbohydrate and creates ketones in the process.

 You’ve probably heard ketones mentioned many times before, and are thinking they may be related to a ketogenic diet.
 Well you’d be right – and ketones have been hailed as the ultimate brain fuel.